 Just two hours north of London and halfway between Liverpool and Leeds, Gay Manchester is one of the most vibrant, cosmopolitan, friendly, and unique cities outside of London.
-Many former Londoners have taken up residence in this less-expensive doppelganger, creating a young, hip and cutting-edge vibe.
+The epicenter of gay Manchester is Canal Street.
+As the name implies, one of Manchester’s historic network of canals runs alongside this narrow, pedestrianised street.

 Manchester is much more manageable than London, with a straightforward public transportation system known simply as the tram.
 It will take you places that your feet don’t want to.
 Visit the champion Manchester FC’s gift shop at the largest concentration of sporting venues in Europe known as SportCity.
 Wander bustling Chinatown, or climb the medieval walls at Castlefield.